janboddez/share-on-mastodon/readme.txt

 Share icon by [Heroicons](https://heroicons.dev/), licensed under the terms of the MIT License.
 Elephant illustration sourced from Mastodon's [Press Kit](https://joinmastodon.org/press-kit.zip).

 == Installation ==
-Within WP Admin, visit *Plugins > Add New* and search for "share on mastodon" to locate the plugin.
+Within WordPress' admin interface, visit *Plugins > Add New* and search for "share on mastodon" to locate the plugin.
 (Alternatively, upload this plugin's ZIP file via the "Upload Plugin" button.)

 After activation, head over to *Settings > Share on Mastodon* to authorize WordPress to post to your Mastodon account.